markvdh/Iceberg-tables/README.md

 ### Copy-Into Iceberg Table Prerequisites

     * The Role in the Workspace and Environment properties of Coalesce should be `ACCOUNTADMIN` inorder to successfully create an  Iceberg table.
 You can also grant `SYSADMIN` roles to `EXTERNAL VOLUME`, `CATALOG INTEGRATION`created.
-    * An `EXTERNAL VOLUME`, `CATALOG INTEGRATION` is expected to be created in Snowflake at the Storage Location chosen in the Node properties.}   -- To be changed
+    * An `EXTERNAL VOLUME`, `CATALOG INTEGRATION` is expected to be created in Snowflake at the Storage Location chosen in the Node properties.
+    * In case of creating a Snowflake Iceberg table with structured column type like `OBJECT`, `MAP` or `ARRAY`.
+Ensure the data type is updated with the appropriate structure.
+For example,the source Snowflake table has OBJECT data type,then the data type of the same column in the Iceberg table node added on top is expected to structured type OBJECT (age string,id number) based on the data it has.
+    * CopyInto node can be created by just clicking on Create node from browser if we want the data from the file to be loaded into single string column in target table.Ensure to change the data type of the column to structured object to derive the columns in further steps.
+    * CopyInto node can be added on top of an inferred table(table created by running the inferschema node) if you want to load data into specific columns as defined in the files.Refer to [Inferschema](https://github.com/coalesceio/External-Data-Package/blob/main/README.md#inferschema) to know more on how to use the node and add Copy-Into on top of it.

 ### Copy-Into Iceberg Table Configuration